Wikileaks founder Julian Assange arrested after being kicked out of the Ecuadorian embassy

-In a statement, Metropolitan Police confirmed the Wikileaks founder had been taken into custody.
+In a statement, Metropolitan Police confirmed Assange had been taken into custody.

 Police said they were "invited into the embassy by the Ambassador, following the Ecuadorian government's withdrawal of asylum".